tisnik/presentations/docs/coffee-talks/db_indexes.md

 ## Indexes and tables size comparison

-* an example taken from documentation
+* an example taken from documentation/talk
     - table size ~24MB
     - index size ~2MB
+* but better to check real scenario

 ## Indexes and tables size comparios - real example